zellwk/zl-fetch/README.md

 ## Authentication

-zlFetch adds `Authorization` headers for you if `username`, `password` or `token` fields are found in the options.
+zlFetch adds `Authorization` headers for you if include any of these options:

+1.  `username`
+2.  `password`
+3.  `token`

 **Basic authentication:**

-If you execute zlFetch in a Node environment, make sure you have installed [btoa](https://www.npmjs.com/package/btoa).
+If you use zlFetch in Node, make sure you install [btoa](https://www.npmjs.com/package/btoa).
 No need to require it. zlFetch will handle it for you.

 ```js
 // with zlFetch